Project

 If you want to force query planing for each executed query, the solution would be to simply waive prepared queries and go for regular - non prepared - queries.

-#2 Updated by EgS almost 15 years ago
+#2 Updated by EgS over 15 years ago

 • Status changed from Rejected to Resolved